konflux-ci/build-definitions/task/buildah/0.4/ARTIFACT_REUSE_FEATURE.md

 2. **Attestation Verification**: Implement proper attestation signature verification using trusted public keys.

-3. **Parameter Validation**: Validate all build parameters before comparison to prevent injection attacks.
+3. **Parameter Validation**: Validate relevant build parameters are identical

-4. **Registry Authentication**: Ensure all registry operations use proper authentication and TLS.

-5. **Audit Logging**: Log all artifact reuse decisions for security auditing.
+4. **Audit Trail**: The reused artifacts provenance includes an immutable reference to the reused artifact.

-6. **Fallback Mechanisms**: Implement proper fallback to fresh builds when verification fails.
+5. **Fallback Mechanisms**: Implement proper fallback to fresh builds when verification fails.

-7. **Tree Hash Verification**: Verify that the tree hash in the signed provenance matches the calculated tree hash to ensure provenance integrity.
+6. **Tree Hash Verification**: Verify that the tree hash in the signed provenance matches the calculated tree hash to ensure provenance integrity.

-8. **Environment Variable Filtering**: Carefully filter environment variables to exclude system and sensitive data.

-9. **Exclusion List Management**: Maintain a comprehensive exclusion list to prevent sensitive parameters from being compared.
+7. **Exclusion List Management**: Maintain a comprehensive exclusion list to prevent sensitive parameters from being compared.

-10. **Graceful Degradation**: Any verification failure results in a fresh build rather than potentially insecure reuse.
+8. **Graceful Degradation**: Any verification failure results in a fresh build rather than potentially insecure reuse.

+9. **Tree Hash Mismatch Protection**: If the tree hash in the signed provenance doesn't match the calculated tree hash, the system will fail to reuse the artifact, preventing potential security issues.

 ### Security Verification Flow